dialoguemd/covid-19/src/regions/ca/info/ca-mb/reporting.md

 We remind you to protect yourself while out in public.
 Please wash your hands frequently, and maintain a distance of about 2 metres from others.

 [Source: Government of Manitoba](https://www.gov.mb.ca/health/coronavirus/public.html#19)

+## Manitoba: Recommendation and opening/closing of services

+[Restoring Safe Services](https://manitoba.ca/covid19/restoring/approach.html) : Manitoba's pandemic and economic roadmap for recovery.

+_This information is updated very regularly on the government's website.
+Please read the recommendations carefully and consult them regularly in order to have the most up-to-date information._